 Pu-Erh is one of the oldest varieties of tea, originating in the Yunnan province of China, the very birthplace of tea, where the first tea plants were discovered in the wild and later cultivated.
 The truly unique, earthy, mineral-laden flavor of Pu-Erh belies its definitive smoothness.
-Pu-Erh is one of the only teas to undergo an aging process, sometimes even in Himalayan caves.
-During the aging process, a culture is introduced to the tea and over time enzymes develop in the tea, which are purported to be the cause of its digestive properties.
-When consumed with or after a meal, it has remarkable powers for breaking up oil and fat in the digestive track, not to mention soothing the sting of spice.
+Pu-Erh is one of the only teas to undergo an aging process.
+During this process, a culture is introduced to the tea and over time enzymes develop in the tea, which are purported to be the cause of its digestive properties.
+It has remarkable powers for breaking up oil and fat in the digestive tract when consumed with or after a meal, not to mention soothing the sting of spice.
 Due to the minimal tannic content in Pu-Erh, it rarely becomes bitter when steeped for long periods like other tea and is intended to be steeped multiple times.
-Today, Pu-Erh is a staple in the diets of many people in Yunnan, Tibet and Nepal.

 Tuocha – A cooked Pu-Erh that is shaped into small nest-like cakes and wrapped in paper, Tuocha is one of the most popular forms of Pu-Erh – cooked or raw.
 Earthy and smooth.
 Come in for a pot after your next big meal.